think-code-run/PRODIGY_ML_02/README.md

 Welcome to the repository for my second internship task!
 This task focuses on applying the K-means clustering algorithm to group customers of a retail store based on their purchase history.
 The goal is to identify distinct customer segments to better understand customer behavior and tailor marketing strategies accordingly.

-# Project Overview:
+# Task Overview:

-In this project, we aim to:
+In this task, we aim to:

 1.Explore and Preprocess the Data: Understand the dataset, handle missing values, and perform feature engineering.